grim-fandango/megaplot/README.md

 Overplotting an existing point will not clear it, i.e. there is no XOR feature.
 The point will be plotted again in the new colour specified.

+Negative values and values over 255 with raise an ILLEGAL QUANTITY error.